5 Best FREE Parental Control Apps in 2022| PC, iPhone & Android

 Why do you list paid apps on a free parental control page?

 This is a fair question and one I debated with my team for a while before publishing the page.
 The bottom line is I don’t trust free parental control apps, but at the same time, I realize that people sometimes need a free option to protect their kids.
 By including trustworthy companies like Qustodio and Norton Family, which offer their services for free for a limited time, parents can get a peek into their children’s online lives, and based on that data, decide whether they need to invest in a paid subscription or not.

 As with everything in life, you get what you pay for.
 There are plenty of risks involved with installing free parental control apps on your child’s device.
 If they aren’t properly secured, it can leave your child vulnerable to cyberattacks and hackers that can find a backdoor to accessing your child’s device.
 Additionally, the features are limited with 100% free apps, and that’s why I recommend taking advantage of the Qustodio 30 day free trial.
 It’s a secure app with premium features, and gives valuable information about how your kids are using the online devices.

 Can I just use the free parental control apps that come with my phone or computer?

 In my experience, apps like Google Family, Screen Time, and Microsoft Family are so easy for kids to bypass that it’s not even worth configuring them.
 These companies don’t focus on updating the apps frequently because it’s a low priority for them.
-I prefer going with an app like Norton Family, which has a free 30-day trial and constantly updates its list of dangerous words, slang, and phrases.
+I prefer going with an app like Qustodio, which has a free 30-day trial and constantly updates its list of dangerous words, slang, and phrases.